MichaelHarnett/Regression_Metis/README.md

 reviewsdf - dataframe of just games with total reviews listed, including columns for rating value and top 10 publisher list<br>
 prelimdf2 - second preliminary dataframe. upadted rating to numeric value, included year released.<br>
-prelimdf3 - updated prelimdf2 to include number of languages offered in and first run at dummy variables (publisher, broken down by top 10 and other)
+prelimdf3 - updated prelimdf2 to include number of languages offered in and first run at dummy variables (publisher, broken down by top 10 and other) finaldf - final dataframe of all data after dummifying